Aditya733101/Number-Finder/README.md

 # Number-Finder

-Built a Truecaller-inspired phone number tracker application using PHP, HTML, CSS, JavaScript, and a MySQL database.
+ built a Truecaller-inspired phone number tracker application using PHP, HTML, CSS, JavaScript, and a MySQL database.
 This application allows users to identify unknown callers and potentially retrieve their location (if the number exists within the app's user base).
-It prioritizes a user-friendly experience with features like registration, login, and efficient phone number lookups..
+It prioritizes a user-friendly experience with features like registration, login, and efficient phone number lookups.

 ## Table of Contents